Jerry Brown: Early life, education, and private career

 Brown was a member of the California Cadet Corps at St. Ignatius High School, where he graduated in 1955.
 In 1955, Brown entered Santa Clara University for a year and left to attend Sacred Heart Novitiate, a Jesuit novice house in Los Gatos, intent on becoming a Catholic priest.
-Brown resided at the novitiate from August 1956 to January 1960 before enrolling at the University of California, Berkeley, where he graduated with a Bachelor of Arts in classics in 1961.
-With his tuition paid for by the Louis Lurie Foundation, including a $675 scholarship in 1963, Brown went on to Yale Law School and graduated with a Bachelor of Laws in 1964.
+Brown resided at the novitiate from August 1956 to January 1960 before enrolling at the University of California, Berkeley, where he graduated with a Bachelor of Arts in classics (with a focus on Latin and Greek) in 1961.
+With his tuition paid for by the Louis Lurie Foundation, including a $675 scholarship in 1963, Brown went on to Yale Law School and graduated with a Juris Doctor in 1964.
 After law school, Brown worked as a law clerk for California Supreme Court justice Mathew Tobriner.

+An opponent of the death penalty, 1960 Brown lobbied his father (then governor) to spare the life of Caryl Chessman and reportedly won a 60-day stay for him.

 Returning to California, Brown took the state bar exam and passed on his second attempt.
 He then settled in Los Angeles and joined the law firm of Tuttle & Taylor.
 In 1969, Brown ran for the newly created Los Angeles Community College Board of Trustees, which oversaw community colleges in the city; he placed first in a field of 124 and served until 1971.